jblindsay/whitebox-tools/README.md

 ### Can WhiteboxTools be incorporated into other software and open-source GIS projects?

 *WhiteboxTools* was developed with the open-source GIS [Whitebox GAT](http://www.uoguelph.ca/~hydrogeo/Whitebox/index.html) in mind.
 That said, the tools can be accessed independently and so long as you abide by the terms of the [MIT license](#license), there is no reason why other software and GIS projects cannot use *WhiteboxTools* as well.
-In fact, this is one of the motivating factors for creating the library in the first place!
+In fact, this was one of the motivating factors for creating the library in the first place!
 Feel free to use *WhiteboxTools* as the geospatial analysis engine in your open-source software project.

 ### Do I need Rust installed on my computer to run WhiteboxTools?